 An offering brief specifies who buys this service and why they buy it from your firm instead of the alternatives.

 Not "mid-market companies."
 Which specific type of client, with which specific problem, at which specific moment?
 The client who just lost a key account.
-The CFO who cannot explain the ROI on last year's AI spend.
+The CFO who can't explain the ROI on last year's AI spend.
 The general counsel whose team is spending 40 hours on a task that AI can do in four.

 The first client conversation

-The last section of an offering brief is the one most firms never write: the go-to-market plan.
+The last section of an offering brief is the one most firms never write.
+The go-to-market plan.
 Specifically, the first three client conversations.

 Which existing client has the problem this offering solves?
 What do you say to them?
-Not a pitch — a real conversation between two people who already have a relationship.
+Not a pitch.
+A real conversation between two people who already have a relationship.
 "We've been thinking about how AI changes the work we do for you, and we've built something specific.
 Can I walk you through it?"

 This is where most internal AI strategy efforts stall.
 The firm identifies an opportunity, maybe even designs a service.
 Then nobody picks up the phone.
 The offering sits in a shared drive.
 Six months later, a competitor launches something similar and the window closes.